royalprashant12/react-tutorial/README.md

 # React Development Guide

-## day 1: Setting Up React Projects
+## Day 1: Setting Up React Projects

 ### Bundlers
 Vite, Parcel (Bundlers): Used to keep all React files in one place